Chart Color Schemes

 Caulfield - North's residents are extremely healthy with very low prevalence of common health conditions across all age groups

-The most common medical conditions are mental health issues and asthma, impacting 7.3 and 6.5% of residents respectively.
-74.6% of residents declare themselves completely clear of medical ailments, compared to 74.0% across Greater Melbourne.
+A total of 74.6% of residents declare themselves completely clear of medical ailments, compared to 74.0% across Greater Melbourne.
 The area has 17.4% of residents aged 65 and over (4,277 people).
-Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.
+Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health